I have just returned from a 3 day kayaking and camping trip on the River Murray, upstream of Renmark. What a fabulous experience it was.

 Kayaks, like this SOT, are great fun for the the little ones too.

 Fast drying materials that are soft and comfortable to wear will maximise your enjoyment.
-Sunglasses – polarised are great – with some form of band or cord to prevent loss are really important as the glare from the water will intensify your exposure to the sun.
+Bring sunglasses that are polarised.
+They should also have some form of band or cord to prevent loss.
+Sunglasses are really important as the glare from the water will intensify your exposure to the sun.

 Many paddlers wear gloves to help protect against blisters, to keep the sun off, and to keep the hands warm in cold conditions.
-I wear fingerless sailing gloves in warm weather and either Sealskinz or skiing gloves in cold weather, as my fingers get affected by the cold very quickly.
+I wear fingerless sailing gloves in warm weather and either Sealskinz or skiing gloves in cold weather.
+This is because my fingers get affected by the cold very quickly.
 Lighter wool or possum fur gloves may suit you better.

 Camp clothing will still need to satisfy the above principles and are an important addition to your paddling kit.
 You may get wet or have a wet exit on the water and you will be thankful for the dry backup for when you’re back on shore.